Roblox/testez/README.md

 TestEZ provides the `SKIP()` and `FOCUS()` functions to either skip or focus the block that the call is contained in.

-This mechanism does not work for `it` blocks, where you can instead is `itSKIP` and `itFOCUS`.
+This mechanism does not work for `it` blocks, where you can instead use `itSKIP` and `itFOCUS`.
 This is because the code inside `it` blocks is not run until the test is executed.

 For example, I might want to run the tests targeting a specific method for my `DateTime` module: